kosmonautdnb/WatcomGL/README.md

 Comparing DJGPP Mesa to DJGPP WatcomGL:
 https://youtu.be/Hwof2DcAREU?si=CWSjkz_khNZ4ciQo

-OSMesa seems to be slower in the average use case.
+OSMesa seems to be slower in the average usecase.

 If you use DJGPP instead of WatcomC++ on DOS maybe this is an additional software OpenGL option:
 https://github.com/EMGD-Community/mesa/blob/master/docs/README.DJ